ryotako/plugin-expand/README.md

 ## Using it
 Using expansions already provided by your installed plugins couldn't be any easier.
 Word expansions are triggered when you use the <kbd>TAB</kbd> key when the cursor is over a word.
 Before checking for regular command completions, the current word will be checked against available word expansions.
 If a suitable expansion is found, the current word will be replaced with the result of the expansion.

+If more than one suitable expansion is found for the current word, `expand` will attempt to use an _interactive filter_ tool to allow you to choose interactively which expansion you would like to use (or none if you don't want any of them).
+By default, `expand` will use the filter command specified in the `$FILTER` environment variable.
+If a filter is not specified, `expand` will look for some popular ones if you have them installed:

+- [fzf]: A command-line fuzzy finder written in Go.
+- [peco]: The simplistic interactive filtering tool, written in Go.
+- [percol]: An interactive grep tool written in Python.
+- [selecta]: A fuzzy text selector written in Ruby.

 Expansions can be more than simple abbreviations; the current word can be used to introduce patterns and queries to provide dynamic expansions in real-time.